 One of Doximity's core values is “Get Stuff Done” or GSD.
-It's an attitude more than it is a principle, at this point.
-GSD means being creative, persistent, and resourceful.
-Even when it comes to identifying and implementing financial systems.
+Its means being creative, persistent, and resourceful.

-Credit cards were a double-edged sword for Doximity: They were convenient, quick, and perfect for recurring or one-time payments, but David’s team didn’t know when a card was being used, or who was using it.
+Credit cards were a double-edged sword for Doximity: They were convenient, quick, and perfect for recurring or one-time payments, but David’s team didn’t know when cards were being used, or who was using it.

 “Once you've handed out a card,” David says,“you have to trust your colleagues.
 All you can do is wait to see what charges flow in and then try to figure out how to code the charges and whether they were in budget.”

 The lack of control and visibility had painful business consequences.

 Anna Bryson, who handles Doximity’s FP&A, found budgeting increasingly difficult because she would only learn about expenses after they had been paid.